Jgoommen/winProbabilityCalculatorv2/README.md

 Streamlit Cloud App: https://winprobabilitycalculatorv2.streamlit.app/

 UPDATE: Streamlit/KenPom have recently updated their sites to automatically block scraping from popular site hosts.
 To work around this, I needed to webscrape the kenpom data locally and save the data as a csv.
 I then used this csv as my data for the main program.
-When running the program locally there is no change needed.
+        When running the program locally, there is no change needed, and you can simply combine the scrap_kenpom and winProbabilityv2 files, just save the webscraped data as a DataFrame instead of a csv

 ---